fredderf204/apim-smart-loadbalancer-aoai/README.md

 This sample terraform code deploys the all of the resources needed to implement the solution, along with Azure Application Insights to monitor the API Management.

+This code assumes;

+- You have decided/want to have 2 priority groups for your OpenAI endpoints.
+Please see the original article [here](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/smart-load-balancing-for-openai-endpoints-and-azure-api/ba-p/3991616) for more details around the concept of "priority groups".
-This code assumes you will have 2 priority groups.
-Priority group 1 has 2 Azure Open AI endpoints deployed into US East and US East 2 regions.
-Priority group 2 has 1 Azure Open AI endpoints deployed into the Canada East region.
+- Priority group 1 has two Azure Open AI endpoints deployed into US East and US East 2 regions.
+- Priority group 2 has one Azure Open AI endpoints deployed into the Canada East region.

 All 3 Azure Open AI endpoints are using gpt-35-turbo with model version 0613.